Fagin-H/Google-Cirq/README.md

     Including an array of 0's and 1's relating to the starting states of qubits as initial = [] will also set the starting states of the qubits to the desired state.
     Adding the variable tol = t will restrict all controlled gates to only act on qubits distance t away.
     Setting mea = True will add measurement at the end of the circuit.
+    Including control = [] for some list of qubits will add control qubits to the entire circuit.

     Example:
         cirq.Circuit.from_ops(qft([cirq.GridQubit(i,0) for i in range(10)], initial = [0,0,0,0,0,0,0,0,1,0], tol = 6, mea = False))